CAMeL-Lab/arabic_error_type_annotation/readme.md

 python annotate_err_type_ar.py sample/sys_sample.txt sample/ref_sample.txt
 ```

-The output lists triplets of system, reference and error types for the complete list of error types (see table of error types below).
+The output lists triplets of system, reference and error types.
+For the complete list of error types, see [table of error types](#table-of-error-types) below.

 Example: